veekooFIN/Linux-X86-LottoCheck/README.md

 Hobby code development for Linux in C language - Lotto number checker
 ---------------------------------------------------------------------------------------------------------------

-Lotto contains games Vikinglotto, Eurojackpot and Lotto Each one has 10 rows to check against winning numbers
+Lotto contains games Vikinglotto, Eurojackpot and Lotto.

+Each one has 10 rows to check against winning numbers.

 ---------------------------------------------------------------------------------------------------------------